yangcyself/yangcyself.github.io/_posts/2020/02/blog-post-1/DrivingIRL.md

 Z = \int e^{-\theta^{T} f(\zeta)} d \zeta
 $$

-> If you are curious about the assumptions behind the learning gaol and the max entropy principle, please check [background understanding](#Background-understanding) section
+> If you are curious about the assumptions behind the learning goal and the max entropy principle, please check [background understanding](#Background-understanding) section

 ## Learning algorithms